alexhawkins/UberDoku/README.md

 #Uberdoku

-A Sedoku board game that demonstrates a highly modular workflow using the latest from EcmaScript 6, Sass modules, and Webpack without the use of a modern framework.
+A Sudoku board game that demonstrates a highly modular workflow using the latest from EcmaScript 6, Sass modules, and Webpack without the use of a modern framework.
 With a basic html skeleton wrapped in a highly responsive CSS Flexbox Layout, this project is highly customizable.
 It also comes with a very lightweight Eventing System for creating custom events.

 ###*Live Demo*